HC: Civil Division (Uganda)

 24 September 2014

-Registrar lacked jurisdiction and improperly granted an ex parte production order in breach of natural justice; appeal allowed with costs.
+Registrar lacked jurisdiction and improperly issued an ex parte production order, violating natural justice.

-Civil procedure – Jurisdiction of Registrar (O.50 r.2–r.3) – limits to uncontested/consent judgments and formal preliminary steps; Access to Information Act – procedural notice requirements; Ex parte orders – permissibility only with urgency or impossibility of service; Natural justice – right to be heard; Irregular/illegal orders liable to be set aside.
+Civil Procedure Rules (O.50) – limits on Registrar’s jurisdiction; Access to Information Act (s.5) – compliance with procedural notice requirements; Ex parte applications – necessity of urgency or impossibility of service; Natural justice – right to be heard; Illegal/irregular orders set aside

 18 September 2014